ScienceParkStudyGroup/microbiome-lesson/_episodes/03-data-exploration-and-properties.md

 {: .callout}

-Let's check how many total sequences/reads there are in the OTU table.
+Now, let's check how many total sequences/reads there are in the OTU table.
 ~~~
 sum(data_otu)
 ~~~